-Virginia’s Emory and Henry College hosted a lavish wedding in May of 1855.
-Noted bachelor Henry Solon Kane, Esq., of Scott County, married Miss Sarah Anderson, daughter of the esteemed Col. Anderson, of Washington County.
+A lavish wedding occurred at Virginia’s Emory and Henry College, in May of 1855.
+Noted bachelor Henry Solon Kane, Esq., of Scott County, married Miss Sarah Anderson, daughter of esteemed Col. Anderson of Washington County.
+The ordeal they suffered proves you can’t be too careful when it comes to catering.

-Things took a horrific turn that night.
-Everyone who attended the reception and enjoyed the custard grew violently ill.
 The few who hadn’t enjoyed the dessert attempted to care for the ailing.
 Two physicians had been invited to the festivities and both concluded the entire party had been poisoned.
 The remaining custard was examined and found to contain a lethal level of arsenic.
-The servants did not draw suspicions because they had eaten just as much as the guests, and were just as ill.
+The servants did not draw suspicions because they had eaten just as much custard as the guests, and were just as ill.